Special Education

 Stevenson High School provides all disabled students a free and appropriate public education.
 Student's parents serve as team members with the public school in determining eligibility for and provision of special education services.
 Once a student has been found eligible for special education and/or related services, an individualized educational program is developed to determine the extent of services appropriate for that student.
 It is the responsibility of this multi-disciplinary team to determine the most appropriate educational placement in the least restrictive environment.

 Stevenson High School offers a continuum of services/programming, psychological testing services, social work, speech therapy services, and related services to eligible students.
-Stevenson High School is also a member of the Exceptional Learners’ Cooperative (ELC), a special education cooperative which provides special services for Stevenson students in the following areas:
+Stevenson High School is also a member of the Exceptional Learners Collaborative (ELC), a special education cooperative that provides special services for Stevenson students in the following areas:

 - Occupational Therapy